MartaSolo/files-storage/README.md

 - public - full access for unauthenticated and authenticated user.
 - private - access only for authenticated users.
 The user have only access to a folder which name is equal to the user id.

-Database is used to store a nme of user profile photo (if set on /your-profile page).
+Database is used to store user profile photo name (if set).
 <br/><br/>

 # Setup